 Aventure – 1882

-In fabric and carved wood decorated; metal nose in a coal scuttle shape.
-Front compartment with padded seat; fabric foldable hood.
-Wood footboards and trunk.
+Wooden decorated chassis; metal “nose” shaped like a coal scuttle.
+Front compartment with padded seat; foldable fabric roof.
+Wooden footboards and trunk.

 1999 the vehicle participates to the 1st cultural motoring Reunion, San Bernardino track for cars and motorcycles built before 1914, Campagnola Emilia.